petrvanblokland/TYPETR-Upgrade-site/Site.md

 ### How much time do you need?
 The core idea behind designing the design process, is that it doesn’t make a difference for how long you do it.
 A project of 1 hour, basically goes through the same stages (research – design – presentation) as a project of 1 year.

 Of course, it does matters how long you study something, for the level of details that can be addressed.
-But if you only have a day or a week for an assignment, then that is part of the requirements.
+But if you only have a day or a week for an assignment, then that is a part of the requirements.
 The result can still be better than anything your customer would have done.

 How would you design such a design process better next time?